SodaWithoutSparkles/revanced-troubleshooting-guide/step-by-step-general/05-select-apk.md

 ==- Image for reference
 ![storage view](https://github.com/SodaWithoutSparkles/ReVanced-troubleshooting-guide/blob/main/screenshots/090-select_YT_apk.jpg?raw=true)
 ===
-4. The green part should contain the date.
-I redacted it for privacy.
-5. Check that you have the suggested/recommended version.
+4. Check that you have the suggested/recommended version.
 ==- Image for reference
 This is just an example.
 ![check ver](https://github.com/SodaWithoutSparkles/ReVanced-troubleshooting-guide/blob/main/screenshots/100-check_version.jpg?raw=true)
 ===
-6. If no, go back to [Part 3](/step-by-step-general/03-get-files.md)
+5. If no, go back to [Part 3](/step-by-step-general/03-get-files.md)
-7. If yes, continue to the next page
+6. If yes, continue to the next page